 Access to the new expansion is via a pathway along the waterfront adjacent to the EPCOT International Gateway.
 Guess will pass under an archway before entering the Allee’ des Marchands (“Alley of the Merchants”) which is a inspired by a French marketplace.
 Just above the marketplace is the Disney Skyliner gondolas which add to the charm of the area.

-If you are not able to access the virtual queue at either 78:00 AM or 1:00 PM and you really want to get on Remy’s Ratatouille Adventure, a last resort would be to purchase assess via an individual Lighting Lane selection using the Disney Genie+ system.
+Wait times typically range from around 40 minutes to more than 60 minutes.
+However, wait times of less than 30 minutes can often be found early in the morning.
+As a last resort would be to purchase assess via an individual Lighting Lane selection using the Disney Genie system.
 Click here to learn more about Disney Genie+.

 Remy’s Ratatouille Adventure